trenchproject/TrenchR/cran-comments.md

 ```

 This NOTE appears to be isolated to R-hub Windows R-devel, and a github search suggests it is not an issue.

+## Dependencies

+This is a new release, so there are no reverse dependencies.

+There are no downstream dependencies.